 20 Questions You Should Ask Yourself Every Sunday post written by: Marc Chernoff Email At the cusp of new beginnings many of us take time to reflect on our lives by looking back over the past and ahead into the future.
 We ponder the successes, failures and standout events that are slowly scripting our life’s story.
-This process of self reflection helps maintain a conscious awareness of where we’ve been and where we intend to go.
-It is pertinent to the organization and preservation of our dreams, goals and desires.
 If you would like to maximize the benefits of self reflection , I have 20 questions for you.
 What did I learn last week?
 Take 30 minutes every Sunday and give yourself the gift of self reflection.
 And check out these books for more thought-provoking questions: Photo by: Cesar R. If you enjoyed this article, check out our new best-selling book.
 And get inspiring life tips and quotes in your inbox (it's free)...

 Train yourself.
 Dec 27, 2010 When you have major changes going on in your life, or you’re just frustrated about where you are, it’s easy to get trapped in a cycle of depression, bad moods and frustration.
 I know, I’ve been there … and when I’m not careful, I still get there more than I want to.
 But when I’ve had a particularly hard time, I hit these moments where I’m in a foul mood, or I’m just feeling paralyzed, and I’m just stuck.
+Sometimes I just stew in that and stay there, but sometimes I actually get intelligent and pull my way out of it.
 I’m going to outline the framework that I’ve been using successfully to really get myself resourceful and motivated (and in a better mood) when I’m feeling stuck.
 First Up: Using A Framework to Escape From Paralyzing Emotions When we feel bad, it’s hard to “feel good” again.
 The reason for this is that steps take the emotion out of our situation and give us direction to simply act.
-You can call these verbal step-by-step tools anchors if you want, because they’re ways to anchor your emotional state to a time where you knew what to do and you felt prepared.
-Think about it.
+A: AGREE With Yourself That You Don’t Want To Be In This Mood Right Now.
 Dave

 Detect a Lie Interesting Info -> Lying Index -> How to Detect Lies Become a Human Lie Detector (Part 1) Warning: sometimes ignorance is bliss.
+After gaining this knowledge, you may be hurt when it is obvious that someone is lying to you.
+The following deception detection techniques are used by police, forensic psychologists, security experts and other investigators.
 Introduction to Detecting Lies: This knowledge is also useful for managers, employers, and for anyone to use in everyday situations where telling the truth from a lie can help prevent you from being a victim of fraud/scams and other deceptions.
 This is just a basic run down of physical (body language) gestures and verbal cues that may indicate someone is being untruthful.
 If you got here from somewhere else, be sure to check out our Lie Detection index page for more info including new research in the field of forensic psychology.
-Signs of Deception: Body Language of Lies: • Physical expression will be limited and stiff, with few arm and hand movements. • A person who is lying to you will avoid making eye contact. • Hands touching their face, throat & mouth.
-Emotional Gestures & Contradiction • Timing is off between emotions gestures/expressions and words.
+Signs of Deception: Body Language of Lies: • A person who is lying to you will avoid making eye contact.
 Bored?